HBMattoon/p1a-HBMattoon/README.md

 Compilation and Run Successful: Compilation and run was successful, the sample program with the input bar in the center appeared and I could input integers into it

-Unit Test Run Successfully: Both the unit test and the main activity test passed and return exit code 0
+Unit Test Run Successfully: Both the unit test and the main activity test passed and returned exit code 0

-the only thing of concern that I ran into was a message i got after trying to import the project from git that read something like "csc413f16p1a module not imported from gradle" and then it removed it from the ide.
+the only thing of concern that I ran into was a message I got was after trying to import the project from git that read something like "csc413f16p1a module not imported from gradle" and then it removed it from the ide.

 # Project 1 - CSC 413 Spring 2016